cict-cc206/syllabus/README.md

 #### VII.
 Course Description:

-This course covers development of mobile apps; implementation of emerging distributed computing environments using traditional and contemporary development methodologies and building IoT devices.
-Students will utilize a contemporary development environment to implement a project that spans the scope of the pre-requisite courses.
-Towards the end of the course, students will be expected to present a complete and working mobile application.
+This course covers development of apps (web, mobile); implementation of emerging distributed computing environments using traditional and contemporary development methodologies with emphasis on requirements management, interface design, usability, testing, deployment including ethical and legal considerations.
+Towards the end of the course, students will be expected to present a complete and working mobile application with respective software documentation.
 This is not a course that will teach a particular programming language.
 Students are expected to learn and use development technologies in order to develop the project for the course.

 #### VIII.
 Course Credit/Unit:  3 units ( 3 hours lecture)